-Hyundai Santa Fe owners have reported 25 problems associated with car stall (under the engine and engine cooling category).
+Hyundai Santa Fe owners have reported 55 problems related to car stall (under the engine and engine cooling category).

 See all problems of the 2012 Hyundai Santa Fe.

 The contact owns a 2008 Hyundai Santa Fe.
 The contact stated that while driving at 50 mph, the vehicle stalled without warning.
 The vehicle was taken to the dealer.
 However, the vehicle was not diagnosed or repaired.
 The manufacturer was made aware of the failure.
 The failure mileage was 175,000.

 See all problems of the 2008 Hyundai Santa Fe.

 The contact owns a 2013 Hyundai Santa Fe.
 While driving at 25 mph, the vehicle stalled.
 The contact was able to restart the vehicle and the engine warning light illuminated.
 The failure recurred on numerous occasions.
 The vehicle was taken to a dealer who was unable to diagnose or repair the vehicle.
 The manufacturer was not notified of the failure.
 The failure mileage was 39,847.

 See all problems of the 2013 Hyundai Santa Fe.

 While stopped at a red light on an incline, vehicle did not move when gas pedal was pressed.
 It felt like the car had stalled out but the rpm's were still between 1 and 2.
 When I pressed harder on the gas the car lurched forward.
 This has happened several times and is now happening more often, not always on an incline or when temperature or engine is cold.
 Taking to dealer for repair but told if they can't duplicate they can't do anything about it.
 I have only owned this car 4 months and want to get rid of it because I'm afraid to drive it now.
 Not sure if its a problem with the transmission or fuel system but something is definitely not right.
 Hope it happens for the dealer so it can be fixed.